View quotes from all car insurance companies at once

 Make sure you have all the necessary information!
 If you want the most accurate information, have the following items ready for your quote:

 Lots of insurance companies advertise their ability to give free quotes.
 Any auto (or home and renters, for that matter) quote you receive is and should be free.
 When shopping around for insurance, make sure you don’t fall for their advertisements of “free.”

 Because insurance is regulated on a by-state basis, state legislation can influence the ways insurance companies do business in certain states.
 In Michigan, for instance, state regulation requires an unlimited amount of Personal Injury Protection coverage; this is not the case in any other state.
-This and other state regulations are what causes insurance premiums to be quite high in Michigan, for example.
 Below is our State of Insurance analysis, featuring the most expensive and least expensive states to get auto insurance.
 Although we have this broken down by state, insurance quotes are determined as granularly as your zip code.

 The last part of this “where you live” segment is based on population size.
 Statistically, if you live in an area with a high number of people, you are more likely to be in an accident than someone living in a rural area.

 The aspect of "who you are" to an insurance company breaks down into your gender, age, marital status, homeowner status, your education, and credit score.